talrejamohit03/hello-world/README.md

 my first repository

 A shout out to all the developers in the world.
-Dread it, run from it, destiny arrives all the same.
-Or should I say I have arrived.
+Dread it, run from it, destiny arrives all the same, or should I say I have.